 - Replace all smoke alarms in your home every 5 years.

-Some Important Reasons to Have Your Alarms Monitored
+Important Reasons to Have Your Fire Alarm Systems Monitored

 In many homes, retail standalone smoke and carbon monoxide detectors are the standard.
 Unfortunately, these standalone devices provide very minimal protection, and, according to national statistics, when they are present, nearly half of them are not in working order.